 This allows for problems to be solved quickly and yields to be optimized.

 Noble Energy has worked with Horton to predict and prevent downtime in its hydrocarbon infrastructure.

 In future Noble Energy also aims to use Hortons HDP to improve safety across its sites.

-In addition to Noble Energy, HortonWorks have worked with a number of major companies and organisations.
+In addition to Noble Energy, HortonWorks has worked with a number of major companies and organisations.

 These include John Hopkins University, Mayo Clinic, Expedia, Fuso and Nissan.